-Our faculty are outstanding as well.
-As an interdisciplinary program, our majors are able to take classes with some of the most impressive educators in the college.
-Ranging across the disciplines of Sociology & Anthropology, Philosophy, Political Science, Urban Affairs and Geography, and more, Crime and Justice Studies Program students work with a wide variety of Wright State faculty as well as specialized adjunct instructors who bring their expertise and experience to the classroom.
-Please check out our People page to learn more about these highly-engaged and dedicated faculty.
+CJS is an interdisciplinary program served by Sociology and Anthropology, Philosophy, Political Science, Urban Affairs and Geography, and other departments in the College of Liberal Arts.
+Our students work with distinguished Wright State faculty and specialized adjunct instructors who bring their expertise and experience to the classroom.
+Please visit our People page to learn more about our highly-engaged and dedicated faculty.